margaretmf/margaretmf.github.io/creativewriting.md

 ## Days of the Week ##
 Monday mornings, it's a fresh start
 It's a fresh start, it's time to begin again
-It's time to arise, it's time to go tow ork
+It's time to arise, it's time to go to work

 It's a Saturday, it's a day for laying around, reading a book, laying on the couch, taking a nap It's a day for looking out the window and seeing a spiderweb